Practice-Informed, Practice-Ready: An AI security incident taxonomy: Candidate approaches to address shortcomings

 After filing a vulnerability report, the disclosure process starts.
 Fixing the vulnerability upon release of the report is crucial to avoid imitators and further exploits.
 In cybersecurity reporting, an agreed-upon amount of time passes between reporting a CVE to the software provider and the public release of the vulnerability report.
 The idea is to give the provider time to fix the vulnerability and thus prevent exploitation.
 In AI security, as discussed in Difference~\ref{sec:diffImmDef}, it may not be possible to fix reported weaknesses or vulnerabilities.
 It thus remains an open question of how to implement responsible disclosure for AI security.

 \shortcomingConcl We propose using \emph{disclosure datasets}: Organizations collect AI security data (for example, harmful inputs or prompts) and share it in a batch.
-This procedure reduces the cost of running a program responsive to emerging threats because everyone shares in the data preparation for the next epoch of system hardening.
-Publishing in a batch also gives the provider time to adapt, for example, access patterns~\cite{grosse2023Towards} and implement other cybersecurity measures~\cite{grosse2023your} to increase the security of the AI system.
+This procedure reduces the cost of running a program responsive to emerging threats because everyone shares malicious samples, thus enabling others to test their own systems on known exploits.
+These datasets may consist of a few samples or more, making vulnerability testing rather efficient.
+Publishing in a batch also gives the provider time to adapt, for example, access patterns~\cite{grosse2023Towards} and implement other cybersecurity measures~\cite{grosse2023your} to increase the AI's security.